Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation

 The state space $\cH_\Sigma$ associated with $\Sigma$ is now constructed as follows: States are holomorphic functions on $L_\Sigma$ and form a Hilbert space with the inner product

 Here $\mu$ is a ``translation-invariant measure'' on $L_\Sigma$.
 The exponential factor is what really comes from the more detailed theory of geometric quantization on which we shall not elaborate here.
-In fact, this formula works in the case were $L_\Sigma$ is finite-dimensional.
-In the infinite-dimensional case a measure $\mu$ of this kind does not exist.
-However, there is no difficulty in making the infinite-dimensional case work properly as we shall see below.
+In fact, this formula works in the case were $L_\Sigma$ is f\/inite-dimensional.
+In the inf\/inite-dimensional case a measure $\mu$ of this kind does not exist.
+However, there is no dif\/f\/iculty in making the inf\/inite-dimensional case work properly as we shall see below.
 The space $\cH_\Sigma$ obtained in this way is nothing but the usual Fock space based on $L_\Sigma$ as the space of ``one-particle states'', but viewed as a space of holomorphic functions.